achilala/dbt-atp-tour/README.md

 streamlit run atp_tour_app.py
 ```

 We'll use `Metabase`,  for BI and analysing the data.
-Run Docker to setup it up
+Run Docker to set it up
 ```sh
 docker-compose up --build
 ```